corrode/corrode.github.io/content/courses/_index.md

 # Ship From Day One

 In a sea of Rust courses, many offer quick, low-effort content.
-But you deserve better.
-You're worth a course that truly values your time.
+But you deserve better!
+You're worth a course that is truly fun and pushes you to your limits.

-We believe in creating something more substantial, more motivating.
-Our courses are meticulously crafted, not just to teach Rust, but to immerse you in building real-world applications that go beyond of what you thought you were capable of.
+Our courses are meticulously crafted, not just to teach Rust, but to immerse you in building your first real-world application that goes beyond of the usual "Hello World" examples.

+The course material is designed to help you ship code as early as possible and learn Rust along the way.

 ## Our Courses